South Korea’s digital nomad visa is about much more than travel | KRDO

 Still, Jeong believes there will be plenty of applicants who fit the criteria for the “workcation” visa.

-“Our community data indicates a significant portion of our members could meet this criterion,” she says, noting that most of the applicants she knows are relocating from North America and work in fields like IT and consulting.
+“Our community data indicates a significant portion of our members could meet this criterion,” she says, noting that most of the applicants she knows are relocating from North America and work in fields like IT.

 For those foreigners who do come to South Korea to work, Digital Nomad World, a website that keeps track of trends for remote workers, says that the average person will spend $2,050 per month to live in Seoul, a number which factors in the costs of housing, food, transit and co-working spaces.